Four Days before the Flu

 EDITOR'S COMMENT

-Some Navaho dreamers Lincoln interviewed requested anonymity, including R.T., because their dreams included heavy topics--hauntings and attacks by chindi, deaths predicted, and, perhaps worst of all, this--guilt over a plague that devastated the Navaho (just as with Covid, the 1918 flu pandemic had higher death rates for Native Americans.)
+Some Navaho dreamers Lincoln interviewed requested anonymity, like R.T., because their dreams included heavy topics--hauntings and attacks by chindi, deaths predicted, and, perhaps worst of all, this--guilt over a plague that devastated the Navaho (just as with Covid, the 1918 flu pandemic had higher death rates for Native Americans.)

 --Chris Wayan